 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

-Before you begin, we recommend that you become familiar with the following modules:
+Before you begin, we recommend familiarizing yourself with the following modules:

 - WordPress Installation Tutorials